-We would like to thank the referee, Kartik Sheth, and also Shardha Jogee for giving instructive comments that have improved this paper.
-This publication makes use of data from the Two-Micron All-Sky Survey, which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Centre/California Institute of Technology, funded by the National Aeronautics and Space Administration and the National Science Foundation.
-The support from the Academy of Finland is acknowledged; TSX would also like to thank CIMO and Emil Aaltonen Foundation for their financial support.
+We would like to thank the referee, Kartik Sheth, for sharing his insights and for giving instructive comments that have improved this paper.
+This publication makes use of data from the Two Micron All Sky Survey, which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Center/California Institute of Technology, funded by the National Aeronautics and Space Administration and the national Science Foundation.
+The support from the Academy of Finland is acknowledged; TSX would like to thank also CIMO and Emil Aaltonen Foundation for their financial support.